My Top 5 Tips for Motivating Students

 Having taught hybrid classes due to COVID-19, I learned to incorporate a wide variety of digital engagement techniques into my lessons.
 One example is the videoconferencing “breakout room.”
 These “rooms,” found in all major video conferencing tools, can be utilized in a multitude of ways to increase feelings of community and connection.
 My students enjoyed the smaller discussion groups and were more likely to speak up and work with their classmates.

 Additionally, I found Kahoot and Flipgrid to be incredibly effective tools.
 Kahoot is a quiz-based program that fosters competition while teaching material in a fun, game-type atmosphere.
 The reviews I received from my students last year prompted me to use Kahoot in all courses moving forward.
 Flipgrid allows students to record short videos for the entire class to review.
 This engagement strategy helps increase the sense of community among the class members by putting faces to names and building connections between students.
 By sharing your own Flipgrid, you can provide a bit of information about yourself and give your students the ability to share their interests.

 In these challenging times inside and outside of the classroom, motivating students can feel difficult.
 We are one of many things vying for our students’ attention.
 By implementing some of the tips above, I hope you find your students to be more motivated, engaged and successful in class.

-To learn more about fostering meaning student connections, register for the Empowered Educator Fall 2021 Webinar on September 22, and read the Cengage Student Engagement Handbook.
+To learn more about fostering meaning student connections, watch our Empowered Educator webinar on fostering connections, and read the Cengage Student Engagement Handbook.